 Offer different coupons to frequent purchasers or customers whose recent purchases are over a certain amount.
 Pay special attention to the order of this code to ensure a subscriber doesn't meet multiple conditions.

-First, set up a number field in your Mailchimp list to keep track of how many purchases each subscriber makes, and import that data from your CRM into the Mailchimp field.
+First, set up a number field in your audience to keep track of how many purchases each subscriber makes, and import that data from your CRM into the Mailchimp field.
 Then use conditional merge tags to display different coupons that reward customers based on their purchase history.

 *|IF:TRANSACTIONS >= 20|* Enjoy this 40% off coupon! *|COUPON40|* *|ELSEIF:TRANSACTIONS >= 10|* Enjoy this 20% off coupon! *|COUPON20|* *|ELSE:|* Enjoy this 10% off coupon! *|COUPON10|* *|END:IF|*